Day 1: High-level presentation on DevOps concepts (1 hour)

 Content Outline

-- Canary Deployments: Gradually rolling out changes to a small user subset.
+- Modern Deployment Strategies:- Canary Deployments: Gradually rolling out changes to a small user subset.

 - Blue/Green Deployments: Seamlessly switching between environments for zero downtime.